ndollem/demo-rag-graphdb/readme.md

 ```bash
 chatbot_api/entrypoint.sh
 ```
-It works, you can check on your browser with this url : http://localhost:8000/ It should display the running status
+If it works, you can check on your browser with this url : http://localhost:8000/ It should display the running status

 ### Run Frontend